CI/CD Deployment

 - name: Apply D1 Migrations

-run: npx wrangler d1 migrations apply <database-name> --remote
+run: npx wrangler d1 migrations apply DB --remote --config .output/server/wrangler.json

 env: